martinarajic/maoa-artificial-mutants/README.md

 This repository contains the files necessary to reproduce the computational results reported in the manuscript:

-Single-Residue Rational Design Fails to Outperform the Wild-Type MAO-A Enzyme: Artificial Mutants Reveal the Limits of Local Electrostatic Optimization
+Single-Residue Rational Design Fails to Outperform the Wild-Type MAO-A Enzyme: Artificial Mutants Reveal the Limits of Local Electrostatic Optimization <br>
-Martina Rajić, Outi Lampelac Robert Vianello Janez Mavri, Jernej Stare
+Martina Rajić, Outi Lampela, Robert Vianello Janez Mavri, Jernej Stare

 #### REPOSITORY STRUCTURE